Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 It’s nearly impossible to approach cyber risk quantification with a one-size-fits-all approach.
 As companies develop their own organizational structures, security programs, and information security management, CyberSaint has incorporated customizable features with the addition of the FAIR model and new updates to its cyber benchmarking functionalities.

-A risk register for cyber security teams can act as a repository for tracking and identifying cybersecurity risks and is a centralized inventory for business units to refer to.
-Building from the baseline FAIR functionality, security teams can incorporate additional mitigation workflows to improve security measures and monitor security posture.
+A risk register for cybersecurity teams can act as a repository for tracking and identifying cybersecurity risks and is a centralized inventory for business units to refer to.
+Building from the baseline FAIR model, security teams can incorporate additional mitigation workflows to improve security measures and monitor security posture.
 To learn more about these new cyber and IT functionalities, watch our webinar Enabling Risk Register Benchmarking with CyberStrong.

 CyberStrong’s FAIR Functionality

-In addition to adversarial and non-adversarial risk based on the NIST model, the CyberStrong platform now offers FAIR risk functionalities.
-For effective risk management and identification, security teams can use quantitative methods for more accurate risk analysis and glean insights for greater compliance security and risk treatment.
+The CyberStrong platform offers FAIR risk assessment based on the NIST model in addition to adversarial and non-adversarial risk.
+For effective cyber risk assessment and identification, security teams can use quantitative methods for more accurate risk analysis and glean insights for greater compliance security and risk treatment.

 Users do not have to use separate spreadsheets for Monte Carlo simulations, ensuring greater consistency with calculations.
 Monte Carlo functionalities are built into the CyberStrong platform, providing users with ease of use and viewing.